kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 - :code:`transition_piece_mass`: Defines a point mass for the transition piece connecting the tower to the floating platform
 - :code:`transition_piece_cost`: Defines the cost associated with the transition piece
-- :code:`joints`: Defines the joints for describing the members' positions and orientations
+- :code:`members`: Defines the hydrodynamic and structural members of the floating platform
-- :code:`members`: Defines the structural members of the floating platform
+- :code:`joints`: Defines the points connected by :code:`members`

 Take the floating platform of the IEA-15MW turbine as an example.
 The :code:`transition_piece_mass` and :code:`transition_piece_cost` are values that can be defined as below: